Background pattern

 Neupro is a patch that is applied to the skin.

-• Make sure the old patch has been removed before putting on a new one.
+• Make sure you have removed the used patch before applying a new one.

-• Put the new patch on a different area of the skin each day.
+• Apply the new patch to a different area of skin each day.

-• Leave the patch on the skin for 24 hours, then remove it and put on a new one.
+• Leave the patch on the skin for 24 hours, then remove it and apply a new one.

 • Do not cut Neupro patches into pieces.

-Put the adhesive side of the patch on clean, dry, and healthy skin in the following areas, as indicated in the gray areas of the drawing:
+Apply the adhesive side of the patch to clean, dry, and healthy skin in the following areas, as indicated in the gray areas of the drawing:

 • Shoulder or upper arm.